-Do you ever feel like the world is out to conspire against your zero waste ambitions?
+Do you ever feel like the world is out to conspire against your zero waste ambitions and you just can’t find plastic free packaging?
 (Because it absolutely is, and here’s why.)

-To make it really easy, I’ve included a sample letter here which allows you to easily change the verbage to fit the situation/product you’re talking about.
+To make it really easy, I’ve included a sample letter here which allows you to easily change the verbiage to fit the situation/product you’re talking about.